Silicon Valley Symphony has become known as one of the finest community orchestras in the Bay Area. Created in 2001,

 the orchestra performs to full-house audiences earning the reputation of sounding 'that close' to professional.
-Members of the orchestra are exceptional professional quality
+Members of the orchestra are exceptional professional quality musicians who

 donate their time and talent because of their passion for music.
-This being the Silicon Valley, they instead make their living as music teachers, engineers, programmers, lawyers
+This being the Silicon Valley, they instead make their living as music teachers, engineers, programmers, lawyers and many other

 and Orchestra; some of the best know operatic arias, such as Largo Al Factotum from the “Barber of Seville,” and Glitter and Be Gay from “Candide;” and hallmark soloist works, such as the Sibelius Violin Concerto and the Poulenc Organ Concerto.
 Pieces are also often selected to be enjoyable to the young audience members as well, such as the William Tell Overture.

 continue to perform with some of the Bay Area's finest soloists, including stars of Opera San Josť, the San Francisco Symphony, American Guild of Organists and some of the most promising young

 Symphony thanks our sponsor: Bay Area Music Foundation.